pandukaR/ApiTest/README.md

 ### 2. Verify Java Version

 This project requires **Java 17** to compile and run correctly.
-However, the `pom.xml` file also includes configurations for Java 1.8.
+However, the `pom.xml` file also includes configurations for Java.
 Ensure that you have **Java 17 installed and set as the active version**:

 Check your Java version using: